For Ewan McGregor’s Birthday, Here Are 3 Classic Films Of His Every Cinephile Needs To See [Opinion]

 What makes this film so incredibly great – and still hold up more than 20 years later – is that it portrays the harrowing mishaps of its heroes in a way that feels upbeat, jazzy, and even joyful at times.
 But though the movie is fun and energetic, it also provides a sobering look at the devastation these characters leave behind them in their eternal quest for the next hit.
 As Roger Ebert described it, “The reason there is a fierce joy in ‘Trainspotting,’ despite the appalling things that happen in it, is that it’s basically about friends in need.”

 Ewan McGregor gives an exceptional performance – largely because of its ambiguity.
 Are we supposed to like Renton?
 Should we continue to root for him, despite the terrible things he does?
-The answer of course, is that we really can’t help it.
+The answer, of course, is that we really can’t help it.
 Ewan makes him much too endearing.

 Moulin Rouge!
 (2001)